 If you’re driving through snowy regions, then you’ll want to pack heavy winter clothes and other cold-weather accessories.
 If it’s summer or you live in an area where it never snows, then there should be less concern about packing for cold weather.

-If there are multiple people on the road trip, it can be a better idea to pack lightly to make sure there is ample room in the vehicle for everyone’s luggage.
+If there are multiple people on the road trip, it’s better to pack lightly to ensure there is ample room in the vehicle for everyone’s luggage.

 It’s important to plan your budget for a road trip before you leave.
 This way, you won’t have to worry about overspending while on the trip.
 It’s also a good idea to take some cash with you in case any unplanned expenses arise.